Blog

 So, how long should your master password be?

-Here’s why: longer passwords make it computationally expensive for hackers to crack.
-This means it takes them significantly more time, processing power, and energy costs to decipher them.
+Here’s why: Strong master passwords have higher entropy, which makes it computationally expensive for hackers to crack.
+This means it takes them significantly more time, processing power, and energy costs to discover your master password.

 Complexity